Skip to main content Skip to main navigation Skip to search

 Administering the Department’s IPS

-The General Counsel of the Information, Commercial and Employment Law Branch is the senior officer responsible for leading the department’s compliance with the IPS, supported by the Information and Employment Law team.
+The General Counsel of the Information, Litigation, Employment and Commercial Law Branch is the senior officer responsible for leading the department’s compliance with the IPS, supported by the Information and Employment Law team.
 However, all business areas of the department are accountable for ensuring that their area complies with the department’s IPS obligations.

 Business areas are responsible for ensuring that: